One of the things I get all my clients to invest in before they do more extensive training on free weights is fitness wrist wraps.

 - Might not be suitable for heavy powerlifting

-Just be aware that they are not designed for heavy powerlifting.
+Just be aware that these wrist wraps are not designed for heavy powerlifting.

-Here are the 4 main things to focus on in your buying decision.
+Here are the 4 main things to focus on in your wrist wraps buying decision.

 1. Check The Material